gregcox7/StatLabs/docs/08-inference_proportions.md

 obs_z
 ```
 b.
-Run the following code to visualize where our observed difference falls on the normal distribution:
+Run the following code to visualize where our observed difference falls on the normal distribution.
+Compare the code below to the code we used in the previous exercise; what is similar and what is different?

 ```r
 null_dist_normal <- colonoscopy %>%